Bundle static assets of builder components

 });

-By default, the system links the jquery-3.5.1.js jQuery bundle to live site pages with Page Builder or Form Builder content.
-The library is not required by either builder and is included for backward compatibility with existing projects.
+You can have the system link the jQuery 3.5.1 library on live site pages with Page Builder or Form Builder content.
+The library is not required by either builder and remains accessible primarily for backward compatibility.

 JSON